jimkang/spotify-resolve/README.md

 Usage
 -----

-`spotify-resolve` exports a functor you call to create a resolve function you can use to resolve URIs, rather than exporting a resolve function directly:
+`spotify-resolve` exports a constructor that creates a function you can use to resolve URIs:

     var spResolve = require('spotify-resolve')();
     spResolve('spotify:album:3HJ4C0poaEMEg8u56sfr02', logResult);